HomeStorageObject StorageAPI/CLI

 HeadBucket

-This operation can be used to determine if a bucket exists and you have permission to access it.
+This operation can be used to determine if a bucket exists and if you have permission to access it.

-If the operation is successful no output will be returned.
+If the operation is successful, no output will be returned.

 Sample request